 - Nature Will Reclaim You, by Nicholas Galanin

 The statue of Samuel de Champlain will not be accessible to the public, as it will be located inside the perimeter fence.
-It will remain on site.

-- Demolition work will begin in mid-November 2019
+- Demolition work began in mid-November 2019

 - The site will be closed until summer 2020 to ensure the safety and security of the general public.